js-for-react-native-11163851/rn-assignment2-11163851/README.md

 rn-assignment2-11163851 project
 ID:11163851
 This is a basic react native project that contain a react native app.
+The background color of the app is light red which contains a text in my name "ASOMANI GIDEON".
 The fonts of app are formated with bold and font size is increased to 24 points below is a screenshot of the react native app and how it runs of the android emulator.